snowplow-incubator/snowplow-micro-examples/README.md

 Arguments:
  - int >= 0, the number of good events you expect

-This commands ensures that all the events you want to track, actually get tracked.
+This command ensures that all the events you want to track, actually get tracked.
 Because there may be not bad events, but maybe your tracker is not implemented correctly into the app's logic.

 #### eventsWithEventType
 Example call: